tableau/connector-plugin-sdk/docs/package-sign.md

 ## Before you begin

-Be sure your system includes the following:
+Be sure your system includes the follo

--   Python version 3.7.3 or later
+-   Python version 3.9 or later

 -   Java JDK is installed, JAVA\_HOME is set, and the JDK is in your PATH environment variable